digiaonline/lumen-doctrine/README.md

 - **proxy** - Proxy configuration
 - **repository** - Repository class to use
 - **logger** - Logger class to use
+- **driverFileExtension** - Specifies the drivers file extension when loading mappings.

 ### Run Artisan